 The Family Stability Program

-The Family Stability Program assists families to remain housed, support families so their children remain in their original schools, helps them obtaining affordable housing, and provides families with the tools they need to become self-sufficient.
+The Family Stability Program provides intensive case management, assists families to remain housed, supports families so their children remain in their original schools, helps them obtain affordable housing, and provides families with the tools they need to become self-sufficient.

 The Family Stability Program is part of a nationwide initiative led by the Siemer Institute for Family Stability and supported by the United Way of Central Maryland.
 In Baltimore, the program was launched by Catholic Charities on May 1, 2012.